 Orientation to Higher Education (20 credits)

-You will be introduced to the major discourses around learning.
-This module explores learning across the lifespan from the cradle to the grave.
-It’s not only about formal opportunities for learning - it’s also about the informal learning that takes place in a range of contexts.
-Where have you learnt today
+You will be introduced to some major ideas and theories around learning.
+The module explores contexts for learning across the lifespan from the cradle to the grave.
+These include not only formal opportunities for learning, but also the informal learning that takes place in a range of different settings.
+Where have you learnt today?

 The Power of Words (20 credits)

-This module is intended to help you read, read critically and read effectively.
-It will then help you communicate the ideas in the readings powerfully in both spoken and written form.
-The module gives you a chance to consider how education is represented in literature and popular fiction.
-The module then moves on to consider the transformative power of literacy, exploring critical literacy and the work of Paulo Freire and Augusto Boal.
+This module is particularly intended to help you read critically and read effectively.
+It helps you communicate ideas found in reading powerfully in both spoken and written form.
+The module also gives you a chance to consider how education is represented in literature and popular fiction.
+It then moves on to consider the transformative power of literacy, including its use as a critical thinking tool.

 What are Schools For?
 (20 credits)

 In this module, you will be offered the opportunity to critique current schooling systems and to consider alternatives.
 The module is built around three core concepts of curriculum, pedagogy and assessment.
 You will be introduced to alternative models and you will be able to visit educational settings to consider these concepts in practice.

 You will choose two optional modules.
 Likely optional modules include:

 An Introduction to Learning in Natural Environments (20 credits) (work shadowing may require a DBS check)